-An innovative research approach that seeks innovative solutions and development can be illustrated using this figure:
+An innovative research approach that seeks innovative solutions and development can be illustrated by Figure 1.

-Figure 1.
-An innovation-driven research approach is based on recognizing a defined challenge and then establishing insight into current solutions, established knowledge in the field, needs and opportunities, and through this create a plan for further development that can create new innovative solutions.
+Figure 1: an innovation-driven research approach is based on recognising a defined challenge and then establishing insight into current solutions, established knowledge in the field, needs, and opportunities, and through this, creating a plan for further development that can create new innovative solutions.
 Illustration: SINTEF Community.